-In Nashville and Davidson County, anyone wishing to rent a property on Short Term Rental Property (STRP) websites such Airbnb and HomeAway MUST receive a permit from the Metro Codes Department prior to listing.
+In Nashville and Davidson County, the law requires that anyone wishing to rent a property on Short Term Rental Property (STRP) websites such Airbnb and HomeAway MUST receive a permit from the Metro Codes Department prior to listing.

 There are two types of STRP permits in Nashville: owner-occupied and non-owner occupied.
 New non-owner occupied STRP permits (often times investor owned properties) are only permitted in certain non-residentially zoned areas, as listed in the District Land Use Table (District Land Use Table PDF Version).

 Understanding permit requirements can reduce the amount of time and visits to the Codes Department required for obtaining a permit.

 Once permitted, STRPs are required to follow certain rules, failure of which can result in the revocation of a permit.

 Definitions and requirements for owner-occupied and non-owner occupied permits.

 STRP operators are required to remit business, sales and hotel occupancy taxes to the city and state.
 The Office of the Treasurer has detailed instructions on how to properly register and remain compliant.

 Renewing a Permit

 Permits MUST be renewed each year in order to stay in compliance with the law.
 Operating an STRP under an expired permit will result in a one year prohibition from obtaining a new permit.